Spooner Ranch House, Museum & General Store

 A group of local residents believed the ranch and surrounding coastlands would make a beautiful state park, and petitioned the state.
 California purchased the land and opened it as a State Park in 1965.

-Tour the Spooner Ranch House
+Spooner Ranch House Tours

 From Spooner’s time, only the ranch house and a concrete creamery built in 1915 remain.
 The house was nearly condemned when several private foundations stepped up to repair and preserve it.
 Today, the Spooner Ranch House is one of the only ranch houses still standing on public land in California.
 Decorated in period furniture and decor, the house welcomes visitors daily between 11 AM and 2 PM.